 My academic work has appeared in the journals City & Community, Contexts, Geoforum, and in the edited volumes Social Theory Now with the University of Chicago Press and Back to the City: Food and Gentrification in North America with New York University Press and has won multiple awards.
 Links to my essay writings and media coverage of my work can be found on the public sociology page.

-I am currently co-chair of the Urban Sociology Research Cluster of the Canadian Sociology Association.
+I am also a co-founder and co-chair of the Urban Sociology Research Cluster of the Canadian Sociology Association.

 You can contact me at email@example.com